 I have a great fascination for the figure Jesus and for (early) Christianity, which I read a lot about, from dissertations to popular scientific work and from religious thrillers to esoteric literature.
 Having read the Da Vinci Code, I started reading more similar thrillers, which made me notice at a certain moment that these thrillers rarely or never take place in the Netherlands.
 That was the moment that I decided to write one myself.
 As people say that you should always write about what you know, I decided to let my story take place in Leiden.
 You then automatically find the apostle Peter, the patron saint of the city.
 Leiden is called “key city” after Peter’s keys.

 In August 2018 my third book, Het Pilgrim Fathers Complot, was published, in which the main character Peter de Haan leaves Leiden halfway through the book and leaves for America.
 This book means the conclusion of the so-called “Leiden trilogy” and it is with this book that we say goodbye to Peter de Haan, at least for the time being.
-In my next trilogy, I will broaden my horizons even further: all three books will be set in Latin America: Bolivia, Guatemala and Mexico.
+In my next trilogy, I will broaden my horizons even further: all three books will be set in Latin America: Bolivia, Peru and Eastern Island.

 People often ask me: do you have a certain message that you want to convey in your books?
 I am a teacher in heart and soul, who also happens to come from a real teacher family.
 My wanting to teach is therefore very strong.
 By the means of my books I do not only want to tell an exciting story that entertains people, but I also want my readers to learn something from it, which could be facts about the parallels between Christianity and other religions around the Mediterranean region at the time.
 But I also try to provide a new perspective on a story.
 For instance, as a child I did not understand the role of Judas: if he had not betrayed Jesus, would Jesus never have been arrested and then crucified?
 After all, didn’t he play a very important role in the success of God’s plan then?
 Then why is he so reviled, if it would not have worked without him?
 In my book, I included correspondence letters between Peter and Judas, whereby I offer an alternative view of the events.